What is a Silhouette Soft face lift?

 The procedure is unlikely to have much effect on people with excessively sagging skin, who are obese or who have unusually thick, rough or weathered skin.
 It is not suitable for pregnant women or anyone at a higher risk of infection or who may be intolerant to implants, such as people who are immunosuppressed.

 How much does it cost?

-The average cost of a Silhouette Soft procedure is £1,500 depending on the number of sutures needed.
+You can expect to pay upwards of £1500 for a Silhouette Soft procedure depending on the number of sutures needed.
 Only doctors and dentists are trained to offer the treatment and you can only have the procedure in an approved clinic.
 It is worth researching the qualifications and experience of the practitioner before choosing where to have the treatment.
 A list of the only clinicians trained in the procedure is available www.sinclairpharma.co.uk.

 So is it worth it?

 The procedure can have immediate results – but don’t expect miracles.
 The maximum lift that can be achieved is around 1cm.
 Patients hoping for more should consider a surgical procedure such as a face lift.

 But the Silhouette Soft thread lift is certainly easier, cheaper and has a quicker recovery time than a full facelift.